 Defines Direct Home Care Costs and Administrative Overhead Costs.
 This measure defines "direct home care services" as the wages and benefits, payroll taxes, workers' compensation and unemployment insurance premiums, recruiting, training, orientation, and background checks for all home care aides and care managers.
+This measure defines "home care aide" as an individual who provides home care service to a consumer primarily in the consumer's home.
 The measure defines "administrative overhead costs" as all costs other than direct home care costs.
 Examples of administrative overhead costs include compensation and benefits for executives, profit, facility and office equipment costs, advertising costs, distribution to shareholders, and conference costs.

-Establishes a Minimum Direct Home Care Services Ratio.
+Establishes a Minimum Direct Home Care Service Cost Ratio.
 This measure would require home care organizations to spend at least 75 percent of their annual home care services revenue on direct home care services, and no more than 25 percent on administrative overhead costs.

 Creates Process to Apply for an Adjustment to the Ratio.
-This measure allows home care organizations to apply for an adjustment to the Minimum Direct Home Care Service Ratio for two-year increments of time if such an adjustment is needed to allow the organization to continue to operate and maintain "financial integrity."
+This measure allows home care organizations to apply for a retroactive or prospective adjustment to the minimum direct home care service cost ratio for one-year increments of time if such an adjustment is needed to allow the organization to continue to operate and maintain "financial integrity."
+Home care organizations may apply for this adjustment at any time, however, if a home care organization is notified that it is being investigated, the organization must submit the application for an adjustment within 60 days in order for such an adjustment to be relevant to the investigation.